 Hiring the right HVAC technician

-There’s a lot to consider about each candidate, including their work history, credentials and technical know-how, as well as their soft skills and how well they fit into your existing team.
+There’s a lot to consider about each candidate, including their work history, credentials (if you use HVAC software, try to find someone who is experienced using this tool) and technical know-how, as well as their soft skills and how well they fit into your existing team.
 Taking the time to make the right hire will save you effort in the long run.

 Weed out candidates with a technical skills test